Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - **The hardest thing when you think about focusing.
 You think focusing is about saying "Yes."
 No. Focusing is about saying "No." And when you say "No," you piss off people.** by Steve Jobs

+- **Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.** by Pele

+- **Never give up.
+People will always discount you, and you'll always get rejected.
+But set your sights high.
+Be boldly ambitious.
+Be relentless and never give up.** by Reshma Saujani